 Simon Bowman shot to recognition after appearing in the hit musical Miss Saigon, and then went on to play the part of Raoul in The Phantom of the Opera.
 Later, he was chosen in the leading role and performed at the 25th Anniversary celebrations of the show in December 2011 in Manchester.

 Originally from Ireland, Colm Wilkinson performed as the original Phantom in the Canadian production of the show in 1989 at the Pantages Theatre, now Canon Theatre, in Toronto.
 He has lived in the Canadian city ever since.
 Wilkinson also appeared during the 25th celebrations of the show alongside other former Phantoms at the Royal Albert Hall.

 6. Earl Carpenter

-Earl Carpenter is the current Phantom at Her Majesty’s until 17th March 2012 but will continue in the role on the UK tour of the show in October.
+Earl Carpenter played the Phantom at Her Majesty’s until 17th March 2012 and continued in the role on the UK tour of the show.
 Earl first played the role from 2005 until 2007 and reprised the part in December 2011 for a short run of four months.
 He was also part of the 25th Anniversary celebrations at the Royal Variety Performance at The Lowry in Manchester, singing the title song of The Phantom of the Opera alongside three other former Phantoms and Pussycat Doll Nicole Scherzinger.